JetBrains/intellij-sdk-docs/topics/tutorials/notification_balloons.md

 ## Notification Actions

-A top-level notification [can contain actions](balloon.md#actions), rendered as a link or button.
+A notification balloon [can contain actions](balloon.md#actions), rendered as a link or button.

 ```kotlin
 Notification("Bagel", "Bagel was eaten", NotificationType.INFORMATION)